 Villages along the way: A Rua, Lavacolla

-Extra overnight: You can book additional night(s) at any of the accommodations along the way.
+Extra nights: Extra nights can be booked at any accommodation along the way.

 Hostel and traditional restaurant located in Piedrafita do Cebreiro